Table of contents

 - Availability: To help shoppers when scanning the page, making stock levels obvious before clicking through to the PDP provides a better Customer Experience

-- Save to Wishlist: This is a key component to a PLP, helping the shopper save a number of products whilst they scan through the page before jumping back to their wishlist to view each product in detail
+- Save to Wishlist: This is a key component to a PLP, helping the shopper save several products while scanning the page before jumping back to their wishlist to view each product in detail.

 - Results: Allow shoppers to choose how many products they view per page

 - Sort: Give shoppers the option of how they want to see products e.g. by price high to low, by top-rated items, by new items listed etc